Crippius/space-and-time-adaptivity/README.md

 This project explores **adaptive methods** in both **space and time** for solving partial differential equations.
 We focus on the heat equation with a localized, time-dependent forcing term characterized by sharp, frequent impulses.
 The goal is to capture steep solution features accurately while minimizing computational cost through dynamic mesh and time step refinement based on error estimates.
 We implemented an adaptive solver using the `deal.II` library and evaluated its effectiveness in terms of accuracy and efficiency.

-# TODO add colab notebook and final results.csv file inside results folder
+# TODO add final results.csv file inside results folder

 # TODO add cool image